Change your career trajectory with a Doctor of Nursing Practice degree from UMKC's School of Nursing and Health Studies.

 The Post-Master’s DNP curriculum is designed for nurses who have already earned a Master of Science in Nursing degree or Master of Science in Nurse Anesthesia.
 UMKC SoNHS offers three entry pathways in the Post-Master’s DNP program.

-Appropriate master’s prepared nurses certified in Advanced Practice (APRN) roles to complete the DNP degree including certified Nurse Practitioner, Clinical Nurse Specialist, Nurse Anesthetist, and Nurse Midwife
+Intended for master’s prepared nurses certified in Advanced Practice (APRN) roles seeking to complete the DNP degree, including certified Nurse Practitioners, Clinical Nurse Specialists, Nurse Anesthetists, and Nurse Midwives.

 On campus residencies are required during the online programs.
 These dates are scheduled in advance and communicated on the schedule for the semester.
 Faculty will provide more information prior to each scheduled on-campus residency which occurs during your clinical coursework.